By Brooke Fisher

 As a postdoctoral researcher in UW’s Applied Physics Laboratory, Smith became involved in the expedition through her work with principal physicist Bonnie Light.
-MOSAiC was comprised of numerous independently funded research projects, for which researchers received endorsement for space on the ship.
+MOSAiC comprised numerous independently funded research projects, for which researchers received endorsement for space on the ship.

 “People have talked about MOSAiC for years, and I was interested in being part of it,” Smith says.
 “I ended up being the primary representative for our project during the summer.
 It was a lot more responsibility, but I learned so many things.”

-Onboard the Polarstern
+On board the Polarstern

 Joining the fourth leg of the expedition, Smith arrived aboard the Polarstern in June after completing a mandatory two-week quarantine in Germany.
 Designed as a research vessel, the ship housed a variety of labs, a lecture room and other scientific workspaces.

-Once onboard, the incoming researchers trained with scientists from the previous leg of the expedition to get up-to-speed on data gathering procedures.
+Once on board, the incoming researchers trained with scientists from the previous leg of the expedition to get up-to-speed on data gathering procedures.
 Collecting continuous datasets to monitor seasonal changes throughout the year-long expedition was an important component of the overall research mission.

 Ice team research